Fingers crossed the weather will be good as outdoor living kicks off over Memorial Weekend.

 Depending on what amenities you already have, or your particular landscape, it can be wise to have an outdoor bar/dining spot separate from where the cooking is being done.

 And don’t limit yourself to what a bar can be.
-For example, you can even add waterfalls.
+You can even add waterfalls.
 The elegant sheet falling ones seen in the photo here gave our clients the sleek modern look they wanted.
 And, of course, they also provide a very pleasant relaxing sound.
 This helps friends and family de-stress and invites easy conversation.

 Adding Pool Amenities